lJuanGB/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Created a :ref:`prescribedMotionStateEffector` dynamics module for appending rigid bodies with prescribed motion to the spacecraft hub.
 - Added :ref:`solarArrayReference` to compute the reference angle and angle rate for a rotating solar array.
+- Created a :ref:`facetSRPDynamicEffector` dynamics module to calculate the B frame SRP force and torque acting on a static spacecraft.

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------